ilhamrizqi/arduino-viscometer/README.md

-# arduino-viscometer
-Arduino Viscometer using Laser
+# Arduino Viscometer
+Measuring viscosity of a fluid using laser

+# Author
+Ilham Rizqi Sasmita